LAG1996/Tree-Generator/README.md

 # Tree-Generator
-## A project about tree generation made for fun.
+## A graphics project about tree generation made for fun.